vedph/cod-layout-view/README.md

 ## Formulas

+Codicological layout formulas essentially represent the layout scheme of a page with:

+- the page size (height and width);
+- a set of vertical measurements representing layout areas vertically stacked on the page from top to bottom.
+Each can be represented as a rectangle whose height is the measurement's value.
+- a set of horizontal measurements representing layout areas horizontally stacked on the page from left to right.
+Each can be represented as a rectangle whose width is the measurement's value.
+- usually, we distinguish between areas designed to contain text and areas for other content (or just for margins).
+- also, often we add the possibility of representing the current dimension vs. its original value.
+In most cases pages were trimmed, so that the current dimensions are not equal to the original ones, which in many cases can be reconstructed.
+This implies that each measurement can have an associated reconstructed value.

+The vertical measurements (defining horizontal grid lines from top to bottom) combined with the horizontal measurements (defining vertical grid lines from left to right) are combined to define rectangular areas, which represent the layout of a page.

 ### Bianconi-Orsini

 This formula targets size and mirror and is derived from D. Bianconi, _I Codices Graeci Antiquiores tra scavo e biblioteca_, in _Greek Manuscript Cataloguing: Past, Present, and Future_, edited by P. Degni, P. Eleuteri, M. Maniaci, Turnhout, Brepols, 2018 (Bibliologia, 48), 99-135, especially 110-111.